 Quickstart: Set and retrieve a secret from Azure Key Vault using Azure CLI

+In this quickstart, you create a key vault in Azure Key Vault with Azure CLI.
 Azure Key Vault is a cloud service that works as a secure secrets store.
-You can securely store keys, passwords, certificates and other secrets.
+You can securely store keys, passwords, certificates, and other secrets.
 For more information on Key Vault you may review the Overview.
 Azure CLI is used to create and manage Azure resources using commands or scripts.
-In this quickstart, you create a key vault.
 Once that you have completed that, you will store a secret.

 If you don't have an Azure subscription, create a free account before you begin.